Beard

 A beard is the hair that grows on the jaw, chin, upper lip, lower lip, cheeks, and neck of humans and some non-human animals.
-In humans, beards are most common among pubescent and adult males, though some women also develop them.
+In humans, beards are most common among pubescent and adult males, though some women also develop them in a condition called hirsutism.

 Attitudes toward beards have varied across history, shaped by cultural traditions and fashion trends.
-Several religions require or encourage the wearing of beards, while other societies have associated them with masculinity, virility, virtue, beauty, wisdom, strength, fertility, sexual prowess, and high social status.
+Several religions require or encourage the wearing of beards, and some societies have associated them with masculinity, virility, virtue, beauty, wisdom, strength, fertility, sexual prowess, and high social status.
 In contrast, in cultures where beards are uncommon or unfashionable, they may be linked with poor hygiene or eccentricity.
 Beards can also provide environmental benefits, including protection from cold weather and sun exposure.

 Biology

 The beard develops in human males during puberty.
 Beard growth is linked to stimulation of hair follicles in the area by dihydrotestosterone, which continues to affect beard growth after puberty.
 Dihydrotestosterone also promotes balding.
 Dihydrotestosterone is produced from testosterone, the levels of which vary with season.
 Beard growth rate is also genetic.